 Theft is a constant concern for construction companies working on residential and commercial sites.
 They are forced to remain vigilant 24/7 against those wanting to steal construction materials, appliances, tools, and equipment.
-They have little choice but to consider sophisticated security systems that can act as a deterrent and collect evidence when a crime occurs.
+They have little choice but to consider sophisticated security systems for any construction facilities that can act as a deterrent and collect evidence when a crime occurs.

 Construction site theft costs residential and commercial projects $300 million and $1 billion every year.
 This becomes more concerning when construction managers realize that it accounts only for stolen equipment and doesn’t include the cost of stolen tools and materials.
 The same study found that less than 25% of all items stolen from construction sites are recovered.